PRACTICE DIRECTION 7E – MONEY CLAIM ONLINE

 13.1 A facility will be provided for parties or their legal representatives to view an electronic record of the status of claims started using Money Claim Online.

-13.2 The record of each claim will be reviewed and, if necessary, updated at least once each day until the claim is transferred from Northampton County Court.
+13.2 The record of each claim will be reviewed and, if necessary, updated at least once each day until the claim is sent from the County Court Business Centre.